manzoorq/Selenium_BDD/README.md

 ### Read data from Properties file
 1. The properties file reader utility is implemented under utils package.
-2. It helps to read data data from the config.properties file present under the _./resources/config.properties_ file.
+2. It helps to read data from the config.properties file present under the _./resources/config.properties_ file.
 3. Use the loadData() method to load the config.property file and getObject(<<property name>) method to read properties.
 4. For example please refer to the Log in functionliy test scenario where username and password have been read from the config.properties file.